drammock/git-novice/_episodes/04-changes.md

 ![The Git Commit Workflow](../fig/git-committing.svg)

-> ## Choosing a Commit Message
->
-> Which of the following commit messages would be most appropriate for the
-> last commit made to `mars.txt`?
->
-> 1. "Changes"
-> 2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
-> 3. "Discuss effects of Mars' climate on the Mummy"
->
-> > ## Solution
-> > Answer 1 is not descriptive enough, and the purpose of the commit is unclear;
-> > and answer 2 is redundant to using "git diff" to see what changed in this commit;
-> > but answer 3 is good: short, descriptive, and imperative.
-> {: .solution}
-{: .challenge}

 > ## Committing Changes to Git
 >
 > Which command(s) below would save the changes of `myfile.txt`